liebe-magi/AbySS/README.md

 };
 ```

 In this example, oracle evaluates multiple conditions (a and b) together and executes the corresponding branch based on their values.
 If no specific conditions are met, the default pattern _ is used.

 This flexibility makes `oracle` a powerful tool for creating readable and intuitive branching logic in AbySS.

 ### **Loops**

 In AbySS, loops are managed using the `orbit` keyword.
 This construct allows for both simple and complex loop structures, with additional control provided by the `resume` and `eject` keywords.
 Below, we explore a range of use cases for loops in AbySS, from basic to advanced scenarios.

+- `orbit`: Inspired by the celestial motion of planets, orbit represents loops, where the code revolves around a central task repeatedly until a condition changes.
+- `resume`: Reflecting the continuation of interrupted tasks, resume allows the loop to skip the current iteration and move on to the next.
+- `eject`: Analogous to an emergency exit or escape mechanism, eject breaks out of loops, terminating the iteration prematurely.

 #### **Simple Loop**

 The most basic form of a loop in AbySS iterates over a range of values.
 In this example, the loop iterates from 0 to 5 (exclusive of 5).

 ```abyss
 orbit (i = 0..5) {